royduin/home-assistant-config/README.md

 - Home Cinema light modes

 ### Hardware
-- All wall switches with pushbuttons and a Xiaomi switch inside (ordered another 8)
+- All wall switches with pushbuttons and a Xiaomi switch inside (got another 8)
-- Buy and add more Ikea Trådfri lights
+- Replace the 2 lights above the dining table with the colored Ikea Trådfri lights
-- Buy and add Ikea Trådfri smart switches